Updated: Dec 23, 2021

 So, enter Jeri (not too hard to see that flipped from Reji) Shepherd (the translation of my last name from French).

 Jeri Shepherd is the author who will be leading this new movement and I hope you'll join her...join me, all of my adult-genre-fiction-loving friends.
 I'm still me.
 I'll be bringing my same writing spirit to a new audience; my same belief that humans are made to connect through story; my same full-sensory, non-linear approach to the written word; and my same enduring passion for the ever-elusive literary perfection.
-I'll also be bringing cool new tools such as The Writer's Press podcast, Paragraph Perfections, and other great writing applications and endeavors (all 100% free).
+I'll also be bringing cool new features such as The Writers' Press, Martini Moments, and more.

 I hope you'll join me for this next chapter in which I'll share many more chapters with you.